2019 The Snowman Fifty Pence Brilliant Uncirculated Coin In Folder

-This special fifty pence coin from The Royal Mint commemorates 40 years of the definitive children's literature classic, The Snowman.
+This special fifty pence coin from The Royal Mint, a second release in the series, commemorates 40 years of the definitive children's literature classic, The Snowman.
 With over 8 billion copies in 15 languages sold to date, it has become a firm festive favourite.
 However, author Raymond Briggs never intended it to be a hallmark of Christmas, and rather a story conceived to introduce children to the concept of mortality.
 The Snowman is a silent and simple tale of a boy's adventures with his snowman, brought to life at night by magic, only for the boy to find his friend melted the next morning.
-Designed by Natasha Ratcliffe, this coin features the Snowman and the boy soaring through the star-filled skies above Brighton Pier, where the two friends watched the sunrise together in their final adventure of the night.
+Designed by Snowman Enterprises, this coin features the Snowman and the boy soaring through the star-filled skies above Brighton Pier, where the two friends watched the sunrise together in their final adventure of the night.
 The coin's obverse hosts the 5th Portrait of HM Queen Elizabeth II by Jody Clark.
 The 40th anniversary coin is encased in a snowy presentation box with an accompanying booklet bursting with illustrations by Robin Shaw.
-Shaw was Assistant Director on films, The Snowman, and sequel, The Snowman and The Snowdog.
+Shaw was assistant director on films, The Snowman, and sequel, The Snowman and The Snowdog.

 The Snowman Legacy